Tutel: Adaptive Mixture-of-Experts at Scale: Evaluation

 \subsubsection{Experiment Results}

 \paragraph{Speed Comparison.} \cref{tab:speed_swin_moe} compares the training and inference speeds of SwinV2-MoE using Fairseq and \tutel{}.
 For all GPU numbers, from 8 to 128 (1 expert per GPU), \tutel{} is significantly faster than Fairseq in both training and inference.
-In training, each iteration step is speedup by $1.14\times \sim 1.55\times$.
-In inference, the speedup is $1.95\times \sim 2.11\times$.
+Speedup of each iteration is $1.14\times \sim \bm{1.55\times}$ and $1.95\times \sim \bm{2.11\times}$ in training and inference, respectively.

 \paragraph{Accuracy Comparison.} We report the results of SwinV2-MoE-B on both pre-training and down-stream tasks, compared to the counterpart dense models, as shown in~\cref{tab:acc_swin_moe}.
 SwinV2-MoE-B achieves a top-1 accuracy of 38.5\% on the ImageNet-22K pre-training task, which is +1.3\% higher than the counterpart dense model.
 It also achieves higher accuracy on down-stream tasks: 85.5\% top-1 accuracy on ImageNet-1K image classification, 77.9\% top-1 accuracy on 5-shot ImageNet-1K classification, and 53.4/46.2 box/mask AP on COCO object detection, which is +0.4\%, +2.0\%, and +0.4/+0.4 box/mask AP higher than that using dense modes, respectively.
 In particular, it is the first time that the sparse MoE model is applied and demonstrated beneficial on the important down-stream vision task of COCO object detection.